 Simply put, if a customer does not pay the cost of invoices within the deadline, the factoring company has a choice to charge unpaid invoices back to business owners.
-Businesses can replace unpaid invoices with some other good invoices.
+Businesses can replace unpaid invoices with other good invoices.
 In certain cases, the process is similar to taking a line of credits from any bank that offers a borrowing base as one of its loan requirements.
-If invoices remain unpaid for more than ninety days, the bank will not allow you to borrow money against it.
+If invoices remain unpaid for more than ninety days, the bank will not allow you to borrow money against them.
 Similarly, the factoring company asks you to replace it with unfunded invoices or advanced funds.

 Choosing between Recourse and Non-Recourse Factoring

-When it comes to comparing the factoring types, it is vital to identify the party, which is at greater risk for debts.
+When it comes to comparing the factoring types, it is vital to identify the party which is at greater risk for debts.
 Once you figure out this difference, making the right choice becomes easy.